 So, whats the trick to writing faster?

 The trick that I am talking about is Voice Typing.
-Voice typing is a feature when you talk into the microphone and your voice is converted into text, you can use this feature on both your PC as well as on your mobile phone.
+Voice typing is a feature when you talk into the microphone and convert your voice into text.
+You can use this feature on both your PC as well as on your Mobile.

-For writing articles for my blog I use Google Docs, where I write the article which keeps my writings synced to the cloud, I used it for the first draft.
+For writing articles for my blog, I use Google Docs, which keeps my writings synced to the cloud.
+I used it for the first draft.

-Then, I come back to my PC, copy paste the first draft to WordPress post editor for proofreading and formatting the article before publishing it.
+Then, I come back to my PC, copy and paste the first draft to the WordPress post editor for proofreading and formatting the article before publishing it.